'Ajam of Kuwait: Qiddu

 Qiddu (گِدو) is a smoking method very similar to Iranian hookah (قلیان), there is no honeydew added to it, and its base is made of pottery (not glass).
 Historically, both men and women smoked qiddu.
 Unlike the restrictive gender norms of Arabia, smoking qiddu has always been socially acceptable among Ajam women.

 Religion

 The majority of Shia Kuwaiti citizens are of Iranian descent.
 Ajam Shia have distinct cultural beliefs, customs, and rituals; which can be exemplified by the stark contrast between Sunni and Shia graves at the national cemetery of Kuwait.

 Many Kuwaitis of Iranian descent are Sunni Muslims such as the Al-Kandari and Al-Awadhi (Note: Persian Evaz "عوض" is pronounced "Awadh" in Arabic) families of Larestani ancestry.
 They tend to have strong transnational ties to Sunni Ajam families in Bahrain and the UAE (especially Dubai).
 Iranian Balochi families (Sunni and Shia) first immigrated to Kuwait in the 19th century.

 In the pre-oil era, the term Ajam pertained to both Sunni and Shia families of Iranian descent in Kuwait.
+However, the Sunni Ajam generally did not identify with the Shia ones.
 In the 20th century, the term Ajam became synonymous with Shia families; which can be partly attributed to the politicization of sectarian identities following the 1979 Iranian revolution.